You’ve reached week 3 of Metabolic Health Month, where we provide high-impact tips on the four pillars of metabolic health.

 - Stop consuming caffeine after lunchtime.
 Studies have shown that consuming caffeine even 6 hours before bedtime can disrupt your sleep because of how slowly it metabolizes [7].
 Cutting off around lunch will ensure the caffeine is out of your system by the time you go to sleep [8].

-- Daily exercise can make for better sleep, with research suggesting morning exercise prior to exercise might incur the most benefits for metabolic health [9].
+- Daily exercise can make for better sleep.
+Research suggests morning exercise before eating might incur the most benefits for metabolic health [9].
 Combining this with morning sun is an easy way to create a more ingrained habit.

-- Darken your living space 2 hours before bed, including dimming or turning off any overhead lights, the ensures the natural release of melatonin, which can be disrupted by light [10].
+- Darken your living space 2 hours before bed.
+This includes dimming or turning off any overhead lights.
+Having a dark space at night ensures the natural release of melatonin, which can be disrupted by light [10].

-- Eliminate high-carb, highly processed foods in the evening, which can interrupt sleep [11].
+- Eliminate high-carb, highly processed foods in the evening.
+These foods can trigger large glucose spikes at night and interrupt sleep [11].

 - Avoid screens 1 hour before bedtime.
 Research shows that using any electronic device before bed worsens a number of sleep measures [12].